-Experiments on chickens in the 1950s lead to creation of a new breed of animals – broilers.
-Their main characteristic is fast mass gain and quick growing cycle lasting around five to seven weeks.
-After this period their mass gain and growth rate are much slower compared to amount of food needed.
+Experiments on chickens in the 1950s led to the creation of a new breed of animals – broilers.
+Their main characteristic is fast mass gain and a quick growing cycle lasting around five to seven weeks.
+After this period of time, their mass gain and growth rate are much slower compared to the amount of food needed.
 Broilers’ overgrown muscles cause big stress on joints, leading to painful deformations.
-Chicken’s heart is often not able to support its own body mass.
+A chicken’s heart is often not able to support its own body mass.

-Towards the end of the life cycle broilers are captured, packed into plastic boxes, and taken to a slaughterhouse.
+Towards the end of the life cycle, broilers are captured, packed into plastic boxes, and taken to a slaughterhouse.
 During catching and transport the animals often sustain even more injuries.
-The chicken is therefore killed at the moment when nature itself wouldn’t allow it to suffer more.
-In Poland around 1 billion of broilers are slaughtered yearly.

 Broiler chicken is the most-killed land animal in the world – every year more than 50 billion chickens are killed for meat worldwide.